willkwon-math/willkwon-math.github.io/research.md

 </div>

 <div>
-  In a joint work with Wenrui Huang, we have obtained global well-posedness with small initial data.
+  In a joint work with Wenrui Huang [(HK26)](https://link.springer.com/article/10.1007/s00023-026-01735-7), we have obtained global well-posedness with small initial data.
 Moreover, the solution exhibits scattering when $\alpha \in (1/2,1)$ and modified scattering when $\alpha \in (1,1+\delta)$.
 Unlike the case $\alpha=1$, the nonlinear solution converges to a solution along the natural linear trajectory with polynomial correction.
 Moreover, we constructed modified wave operator as well.
 </div>

+  In a joint work with Wenrui Huang [(HK26b)](https://arxiv.org/abs/2602.21344), we included repulsive harmonic potentials into the problem and show linear scattering in $d\geq 3$ and modified scattering in $d=2$.
+We also constructed modified wave operator as well.

+  In both papers, we adapted a technique from dispersive equations: using a pseudoconformal symmetry and a bootstrap argument, we can show the desired result.
+In particular, the recent paper introduced kinetic lens transform which relaxes decay condition appears in the previous papers due to [Bigorgne, Velozo Ruiz, and Velozo Ruiz](https://epubs.siam.org/doi/abs/10.1137/24M1631018).

 ## Elliptic equations with singular drift terms